json-api/json-api/_format/1.1/index.md

 #### <a href="#document-links-target-attributes" id="document-links-target-attributes" class="headerlink"></a> Target attributes

-A "link parameter object" is used to represent [target attributes](https://tools.ietf.org/html/rfc8288#section-2.2) for the [link object][link] in which it's defined.
+A "link parameter object" is used to represent the [target attributes](https://tools.ietf.org/html/rfc8288#section-2.2) of the [link object][link] in which it's defined.

 Link parameters **MAY** contain any valid JSON value.
 However, target attributes that have a cardinality greater than one **MUST** be represented as